-autism spectrum is associated with lower levels of belief in a personal God [24].
+If mentalizing supports the mental representation of gods, then weaker mentalizing tendencies, associated with the autistic spectrum and also commonly found in men more than in women, may undermine the intuitiveness of supernatural agents and reduce religious belief.
+Recent studies provide support for this hypothesis.
+First, the autism spectrum is associated with lower levels of belief in a personal God [24].
 Second, men tend to be less religious than women, and men are overrepresented among atheists [32].
 Crucially, mentalizing tendencies statistically mediate both of these effects, controlling for a number of potentially confounding factors [24].
 Taken together, these findings support the hypothesis that one path towards greater disbelief arises from comparatively weak mentalizing abilities, which render the representation of personified divine beings unintuitive.

-Unmotivated to find gods: apatheism
+Unmotivated to Find Gods: Apatheism

 Most people can mentally represent gods with ease.
-Bevond mental representation, however, several other factors might motivate people to care about supernatural agents, whether benevolent or malevolent, as sources of order, emotional comfort, and meaning.
-The term 'apatheism' (see J. Rauch, May 2003, The Atlantic Monthly http:// bit.ly/10GZYMU) is a useful way to characterize a stance of indifference towards religion that, we argue, arises from conditions of existential security.
+Beyond mental representation, however, several other factors might motivate people to care about supernatural agents, whether benevolent or malevolent, as sources of order, emotional comfort, and meaning.
+The term apatheism (see J. Rauch, May 2003, The Atlantic Monthly) is a useful way to characterize a stance of indifference towards religion that, we argue, arises from conditions of existential security.
 It has long been hypothesized that widespread human suffering and threats to human welfare encourage motivational states that make many religious beliefs and practices deeply comforting and meaningful [33,34].
 In the laboratory, several interrelated existential threats have been found to increase religious motivations.
 Awareness of death [35-38], suffering [34], perceptions of randomness and uncertainty [39,40], perceived loss of personal control [41], and social isolation [42] intensify belief in a personal God who offers immortality, meaning, external control, social bonding, and stability.
 These effects have important real-world implications.
 One longitudinal study found that religious commitment increased among New Zealanders immediately after a severe earthquake, but only among citizens who were directly affected by it [43].
 Religious engagement is far stronger in societies marked by poverty, high infant mortality, short life-spans, economic inequality, and nonexistent or unreliable government services and social safety nets [2,34].
-Conversely, as social conditions become more existentially
+Conversely, as social conditions become more existentially secure, religious belief and attendance decline [2].
+Even within the same society, religiosity declines over time as conditions become more secure [2].
+Some of the least religious societies on earth are found in contemporary Northern Europe and Scandinavia; not surprisingly, these are perhaps the most existentially secure societies in the history of humanity [44].
+Where life is safe and predictable, people are less motivated to turn to gods for succor.